Kazii78/Treacherous-Phantoms/README.md

 /function tchp:config/remove
 ```
 either in the chat or the console.
-Afterwards you may remove it if `/reload` wasn't ran.
+Afterwards you may remove it from the files if `/reload` wasn't ran.